safekhawaja/virtual_paint/README.md

 # virtual_paint

 Paint, but real life.
-A blend of previous OpenCV sketches from a course.
+A blend of previous OpenCV sketches.

 ![](Screen-Recording-2020-08-05-at-3.gif)